kevinqqnj/flask-template-rq/README.md

 # Flask app template - RQ

 > a simple Flask app template for task queue.
-> work for python3
+> working with python3
-> Thanks to: Miguel Grinberg <Flask Web Development>
+> Thanks to: Benjamin Bertrand https://beenje.github.io/blog/posts/running-background-tasks-with-flask-and-rq/

-For advanced Flask template, check here: https://github.com/kevinqqnj/flask-template-advanced
+It's based on a simple Flask template, check here: https://github.com/kevinqqnj/flask-template-simple

 ## Features:
-- configurations in `/config.py`
-- Flask_Script: manage application, deployment, command line
-- Blueprint for main and api, easy for expansion
+- Simple but full struct of Flask template to support RQ
+- integrated with RQ, redis
+- use Vue.js as frontend (you can replace as whatever frontend you like)
+- frontend shows dashboard of queued tasks

 ## Install